Clinton-Davis/chow/README.md

 ## Structure

 There are five main pages, two error handing pages and one 'Base' page.
 Because we are using [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) we are able to utlise the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating lanuguage.
 Therefore the 'Base' page is the same in all pages in the site.
+This is the reason it contains the Navigation and the footer.
 [Boostrap](https://getbootstrap.com/) framework alows the Navigation header and footer to be fully responsive.

+---

+####**Navigation**
+In the section of the head, On the left hand side you see the Logo.
+It is made with two parts.
+The Chow is clickable and will refresh the page for you.
+The second part, is the HotPoint logo wich is also clickable and will direct you to the Hot Point web page.
-In the Navigation section of the head, you can navigate to the _All recipe / Add Recipe / About / Login_ Pages.
-The 'Select all' drop-down menu alows us to select recipes by _Category/Chef/Servings size/My Recipes._
+On the left of that are the navigate.
+Here are the direct link to _catergory drop down menu / Add Recipe / About / Login / Search bar_.

-- **Category** shows only the category you choose.
+**Catergory drop down menu**

+- All the _**Categories**_ are shown here, when clicked, only the recipes in that catergory will be shown
-- **Chef** shows all the different chefs in alphabetical order.
+- _**Chefs**_ (Aurthers of the recipes)This will show all the different chefs in alphabetical order.
-- **Serving** shows the recipes in order of serving size from smallest to largest.
+- _**Serving**_ shows the recipes in order of serving size from smallest to largest.

-- **My Recipes** shows a collection of recipes the user has uploaded.
+_**Add Recipe**_: This will redirct you to the add recipe page if you are login in, other wise if will redirct you to the login in page, if the user has not registered with Chow before, ther is a link to do so in the login page.

+_**About**_: Click on this will send the user to a page with a discription of the Chow and HotPoint.
+There are two button, Go Back or learn more.

+- Go Back - will bring you back to Chow main page

+- Learn More - Will redirct you to Hot Points main web page

+_**Login**_ : Here you will be redircted to the Login/Registration page.
+Its a simple form where the user email and password are required.

+_**Registration**_: Is the same as the Login form but with a Nick name / Username input.
+Once the username has been added it can not be change.

+---

 #### **All Recipes**

 All Recipes is the first page we get to see, All the recipes uploaded by the users are seen here.
 The page is "Card" based with a 'snap' shot of the details and a web-based image of the dish.
 The order is newest first by default.
 The design of this is made for browsing, to be scanned over when looking for dinner tonight.
 Once the recipe is selected, the "Lets Chow" button brings you to the Recipe page.

-Spelling checked to here

 <details>
 <summary>All Recipes Wireframes</summary>